authindicators/rfc-brand-indicators-for-message-identification/draft-brand-indicators-for-message-identification-latest.md

 3. The MUA retrieves and displays the brand indicator as appropriate based on its policy and user interface.

-The purpose of this structure is to reduce operational complexity at each step and to consolidate validation and image selection into the MTA, so that Domain Owners only need to publish simple rules and MUAs only need simple display logic.
+The purpose of this structure is to reduce operational complexity at each step and to consolidate validation and indicator selection into the MTA, so that Domain Owners only need to publish simple rules and MUAs only need simple display logic.

 Requirements   {#requirements}
 ========================